cachedout/barnacle/README.md

 For the impatient, images are available on [Docker Hub](https://hub.docker.com/r/cachedout/barnacle/).

+To pull images: `docker pull cachedout/barnacle`

 To use them, replace the name of the containers in the examples below with the path to the image tag.
-For example, replace instances of `salt-arch` with `cachedout/arch`.
+For example, replace instances of `salt-arch` with `cachedout/barnacle:arch`.

 Installation